MatSmout/ShoppingList/README.md

 5. run `docker compose up -d`
 6. inside the docker container you will need to run `php artisan migrate && php artisan db:seed`

+Added in backend for factories/models/livewire/controllers and functions to achieve the requirements missing the frontend inputs